-Upon satisfactory completion of the ICFP, the doctor will be competent to undertake comprehensive medical practice in their chosen specialty in a professional manner, in keeping with the needs of the healthcare system.
+Upon satisfactory completion of specialist training in Clinical Microbiology, the doctor will be competent to undertake comprehensive medical practice in that specialty in a professional manner, unsupervised and independently and/or within a team, in keeping with the needs of the healthcare system.

-Competencies, at a level consistent with practice in the specialty, will include the following:
+Competencies, at a level consistent with practice in the specialty of Clinical Microbiology, will include the following:

-- Patient care that is appropriate, effective and compassionate dealing with health problems and health promotion. - Medical knowledge in the basic biomedical, behavioural and clinical sciences, medical ethics and medical jurisprudence and application of such knowledge in patient care. - Interpersonal and communication skills that ensure effective information exchange with individual patients and their families and teamwork with other health professionals, the scientific community and the public. - Appraisal and utilisation of new scientific knowledge to update and continuously improve clinical practice. - Capability to be a scholar, contributing to development and research in the field of the chosen specialty. - Professionalism. - Ability to understand health care and identify and carry out system-based improvement of care
+- Patient care that is appropriate, effective and compassionate dealing with health problems and health promotion. - Medical knowledge in the basic biomedical, behavioural and clinical sciences, medical ethics and medical jurisprudence and application of such knowledge in patient care. - Interpersonal and communication skills that ensure effective information exchange with individual patients and their families and teamwork with other health professionals, the scientific community and the public. - Appraisal and utilisation of new scientific knowledge to update and continuously improve clinical practice. - The ability to function as a supervisor, trainer and teacher in relation to colleagues, medical students and other health professionals. - Capability to be a scholar, contributing to development and research in the field of Clinical Microbiology. - Professionalism. - Knowledge of public health and health policy issues: awareness and responsiveness in the larger context of the health care system, including e.g. the organisation of health care, partnership with health care providers and managers, the practice of cost-effective health care, health economics and resource allocations. - Ability to understand health care and identify and carry out system-based improvement of care.